 (Usual disclaimer: I'm just an investor expressing my personal opinion and not a registered financial advisor, attorney or accountant.
 Consult your own financial professionals before making any financial decisions.
 Code of Ethics: I/we do not accept any money from any sponsor or platform for anything, including postings, reviews, referring investors, affiliate leads or advertising.
 Nor do we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.).

 As usual, a multitude of things that affect investors happened this week.
-Before jumping in, here's a quick summary of the series so far:

 High US Deaths Continue but also Slowly Subside after Peak